-The ASPCA estimates that there are between 6,000 and 10,000 commercial breeding facilities in the U.S. That means that as many as tens of thousands of dogs are enduring lives of abuse and neglect—all in the name of profit—and we refuse to rest until every single mill dog is safe.
+The ASPCA estimates that there are between 6,000 and 10,000 commercial breeding facilities in the United States—and we refuse to rest until every single mill dog is safe.

 If you’re ready to stand with us against puppy mills, here are a few ways you can raise awareness and help puppy mill dogs right now.

 Check out our revamped No Pet Store Puppies website.
 Visit NoPetStorePuppies.com to find out if your state regulates commercial breeders and how you can help end the cruelty.
 Sign the pledge that you won’t buy anything from pet stores that sell puppies—and tell everyone you know not to shop at those stores, either!